Surg-Dev/writeups/Cybergames2021/Two's Compliment.md

 ```
 Which gives us the end result of having our first point of interest stored in the register `rax`.

-Now, we can increment the memory at the address, (first, the `pop rdi` instruction), move it to somewhere else, and increment that memory too (the `syscall` instruction).
+Now, we can increment the memory at the address, (first, the `pop rdi` instruction), move the pointer to somewhere else, and increment that memory too (the `syscall` instruction).

 ```
 incb [rax] ;brackets dereference the pointer